drwgrc/routrapp/backend/internal/validation/README.md

 # Validation Package

-This package provides comprehensive request/response validation for the RoutRapp Go backend using the `github.com/go-playground/validator/v10` library.
+This package provides comprehensive request/response validation for the RoutrApp Go backend using the `github.com/go-playground/validator/v10` library.

 ## Overview